chocobanaa/FCND-Estimation-CPP/README.md

 Predict equation:
 ![image](https://user-images.githubusercontent.com/88915769/134480376-65bdeaeb-aaa2-47e2-aece-ecac4a74cfd8.png)

-So, I fisrt calcuated the Jacobian using eq :
+So, first I calcuated the Jacobian using following eq :
 ![image](https://user-images.githubusercontent.com/88915769/134480234-4e4cab2b-6438-42d0-9749-715106dbc215.png)

 And then Cov can be updated using above predict equation ()